LassalleJ/Merge-Conflicts-quest/README.md

-# Merge-Conflicts-quest
+LOCAL

-#merge & conflicts quest
+# merge & conflicts quest

 let's try to solve a conflict with git